jkeohan/rctr-8-2-21/w05d09/intro-to-useContent.md

 #### Use useContent

 A much better way would be to provide access to state at a global level and have the child Component access it directly.
+This is where we would make use of the **useContext** hook.

 <img src="https://i.imgur.com/izs3Rxn.png" width=400/>